 Host: Oh, I’m so sorry to hear that.
 Why didn’t you tell me?

 Parent: Thanks.
 Well, as I said, it’s a bit complicated, and we’re just doing our best to help her heal.
 Something I’ve had to learn is that a lot of things that we naturally say can be triggering for someone who has an eating disorder.
-For example, it can be hard when people mention her appearance – good or bad.
-Also, talk about dieting, stuffing yourself, or being “good” or “bad” with food can be really difficult.
+For example, it can be hard when people mention Sam’s appearance – good or bad.
+Also, talking about dieting, stuffing yourself, or being “good” or “bad” with food can be really difficult.
 I just wanted to let you know in advance that I may try to avoid or redirect conversations if I see them going in that direction.
 I hope you understand.

 Host: Oh, well, I guess so.
 Sure, that makes sense.